[Editor’s Note: Click here for the SHOT Show 2020 coverage.]

 CZ Scorpion EVO 3 S1 with Folding Brace

 CZ-USA will have its new Scorpion EVO 3 S1 with a folding brace on hand.
 The pistol offers a factory arm brace option that many people have been wanting.
 The 9mm pistol has a flash can muzzle device that can be removed to add a suppressor.
-This pistol carries a suggested retail price of $999.
+This pistol carries a suggested retail price of $999, but PSA has them for less here.

 CZ P-10C in Urban Gray with Threaded Barrel